migerankin/dCopy/README.md

   * Block ad-sponsored content in search results
 * X (formerly Twitter)
   * Display tweet LVR (Like-to-View Ratio: how many likes per 100 views)
+  * Optimized the logic of the back button in the user interface.
+Now, after selecting a user's "Posts", "Replies", "Media" and other sub-columns, clicking back will directly return to the home page instead of going through the records of the sub-columns first.